 Vote by Internet.
-Stockholders of record may submit proxies over the Internet by following the instructions on the Notice of Internet Availability of Proxy Materials or, if printed copies of the proxy materials were requested, the instructions on the printed proxy card.
+Stockholders of record may submit proxies over the Internet at www.proxyvote.com.
+Have the Notice of Internet Availability of Proxy Materials in hand when you access the website and follow the steps outlined on the secured website.
 Most beneficial stockholders may vote by accessing the website specified on the voting instruction forms provided by their brokers, trustees, banks or other nominees.
 Please check your voting instruction form for Internet voting availability.

 Vote by Telephone.
-Stockholders of record may submit proxies using any touch-tone telephone from within the United States by following the instructions on the Notice of Internet Availability of Proxy Materials or, if printed copies of the proxy materials were requested, the instructions on the printed proxy card.
+Stockholders of record may submit proxies using any touch-tone telephone from within the United States by calling the toll-free number 1-800-690-6903 to transmit your voting instructions.
+Have the Notice of Internet Availability of Proxy Materials in hand when you access the website and follow the steps outlined on the phone line.
 Most beneficial owners may vote using any touch-tone telephone from within the United States by calling the number specified on the voting instruction forms provided by their brokers, trustees, banks or other nominees.
 Please check your voting instruction form for telephone voting availability.